 Exploring George Gershwin’s Summertime

 We all know and love George Gershwin’s Summertime.
 Many years ago I was watching Emily Remler play the song as part of her “Bebop and Swing” Hot Licks VHS!
 You can get the DVD version from Amazon!
 She had rearranged the tune as a solo guitar piece, with the chords interjecting the melody.

 What we’ll cover today is my version of Summertime, which is based on Emily’s version.
 We’ll talk about the chords and how to solo over the changes.

-I’d encourage you to start by reading Jazz Guitar Stripped Bare.
+I’d encourage you to start by reading my post on Jazz Guitar Basics.
 This article covers some of the theory and practical of playing jazz, which we will be using shortly.

 Summertime – Melody